rohitdlb/MultiAssetPortfolioAnalyser/README.md

   - **Controller** (callbacks)
   - **Services** (gets request from controller).
 Multiple services are created based on their functionalities
   - **Repository** -> responsible for DB operations
+  - **Utils** folder has common utilities and constant used across .py files